elenapdfs/elenapdfs/README.md

 - 👋 Hi, I’m @elenapdfs
-- 👀 I’m interested in many things , currently on application development.
+- 👀 I’m interested in many things , currently on becoming a better programmer.
-- 🌱 I’m currently learning css,html,javascript
+- 🌱 I’m currently learning java,python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...